India in talks with Venezuela, Guyana for crude oil amid OPEC+ production cuts

-NEW DELHI :India is in talks with several countries including Guyana, Suriname and Namibia to source crude oil to meet domestic demand at a time when the Organization of the Petroleum Exporting Countries and its allies have decided to extend their production cuts.
+NEW DELHI :India is in talks with several countries including Guyana, Suriname and Namibia to source crude oil at a time when the Organization of the Petroleum Exporting Countries and its allies have decided to extend their production cuts.

 India will also source oil from Venezuela in lieu of stuck dividends worth $600 million, Union minister for petroleum and natural gas, Hardeep Singh Puri, said on Monday.